Loud Music (song): Music video

 An accompanying music video premiered August 11, 2011.
 The video follows two parallel storylines — one involving Branch taking a road trip with her friends and bandmates, and the other involving Branch's character falling in love with a blonde, "rocker dude" love interest.

-Use in popular culture
+In popular culture

 On October 31, 2011, days before the premiere of the seventh season of Bones, Fox Network released an Official Bones Music Video of "Loud Music".
 It features clips from past seasons and promotional jackets of the network's hit crime drama series.
 Cuts from Michelle Branch's Loud Music music video are also included.
 It ends with a clip from the upcoming season of the show.

 The song's lyrics include references to Led Zeppelin and Jimi Hendrix and allusions to the Led Zeppelin song "Stairway to Heaven", the AC/DC song "You Shook Me All Night Long", The Rolling Stones and their song "Start Me Up", and turning an amplifier's volume "Up to eleven" as mentioned in the This Is Spinal Tap rockumentary.
 The song's music also briefly quotes the opening vocal riff in the Led Zeppelin song "Immigrant Song".